35 Types of Butterflies in Indiana

 23. Eastern Tailed-Blue

 The Eastern Tailed-Blue is a small butterfly with a wingspan of about 1.5 inches.
-These types of butterflies in Indiana are one of the most familiar in the eastern U.S. and can be found anywhere from Maine to Florida.
+These types of butterflies in Indiana are among the most familiar in the eastern U.S. and can be found anywhere from Maine to Florida.

 These types of butterflies in Indiana are light blue with black borders and look a lot like the Western Tailed-Blue, but they have more spots on their forewings and tiny tails on their hindwings that can be seen up close.

-These types of butterflies in Indiana are usually active during the day but come out at dusk to feed on nectar.
+These butterflies in Indiana are usually active during the day but come out at dusk to feed on nectar.

 24. Gray Hairstreak